 There are over 250 species of beardtongue, the largest genus of flowering plants in North America.
-They can be tall and spiky or short and shrubby, and come in colours from light blue-ish to bright green.
+They can be tall and spiky or short and shrubby, and come in colors from light blue-ish to bright green.
 Most importantly, they like it dry and are highly drought tolerant.
 Even better, they’re highly resistant to pests.
 They also don’t need to be heavily fertilized or have their soil amended.
 The common name is a bit odd…but the flowers are lovely!

 3. Blazing Star (Liatris)

 With large, pink flowers that are very attractive to bees and butterflies, the Blazing Star is large and showy.
-It also thrives in less than ideal soil conditions, including a lack of water.
+It also thrives in less-than-ideal soil conditions, including a lack of water.
 One thing to keep in mind is that it spreads through underground roots, so one plant is usually enough in a single garden.

 4. Blue Wild Indigo (Baptisia)

 Blue Wild Indigo (Baptisia) is a flowering perennial in the legume family.
 The flowers are reminiscent of lupins, while the leafy foliage has a matte-grey texture, almost like eucalyptus.
-This plant grows a deep tap root which allows it to reach groundwater when the surface soil becomes dried-out by warm temperatures.
+This plant grows a deep tap root which allows it to reach groundwater when the surface soil becomes dried out by warm temperatures.

 5. Bottlebrush (Callistemon)

-There are many different types of Bottlebrush and they’re all gorgeous.
+There are many different types of bottlebrushes and they’re all gorgeous.
 All are also quite hardy and prefer the heat of the southwest desert.
 Once established they’re very tolerant of drought and their colorful flowers attract both nectar-feeding birds and bees.
 They’re also very easy to propagate with simple cuttings.
 These plants are a great pick to include in your garden bed of drought-tolerant perennial flowers.

 6. California Fuchsia (Epilobium canum)